-Once this part of the admission process is over, criminal history information not be part of any decision, grading, or other aspect of your experience in the program.
-The program director is the only person in the program with access to the information shared in the requirement to disclose and the background check process.
+Once this part of the admission process is over, criminal history information is not part of any decision, grading, or other aspect of your experience in the program.
+The Program Director is the only person teaching in the program with access to the information shared in the requirement to disclose and the background check process unless necessary information must be shared for educational experiences.
 Feedback, grades, and expectations will be upheld as outlined in course documents, policy, and established procedures.
 If you ever have concerns that this is not the case, please communicate with the Program Director immediately